fudong03/MMST-ViT/README.md

 ## Fine-tuning

-To fine-tune MMST-ViT for crop yield predictions, use the following commend:
+To fine-tune MMST-ViT for crop yield predictions, use the following command:

 ```python
 # fine-tune